 Note: My group has multiple openings for Ph.D. students.
 Interested students are encouraged to email a brief resume.

-I am an Assistant Professor in the School of Electrical, Computer, and Energy Engineering at Arizona State University, USA.
+I am an Associate Professor in the School of Electrical, Computer, and Energy Engineering at Arizona State University, USA.
 I received a Ph.D. degree in Electrical Engineering from the University of Padova, Italy, in 2013, and I was a postdoctoral research fellow at the University of Southern California from 2013 to 2015.
-I was an Assistant Professor in the School of Electrical and Computer Engineering at Purdue University, USA, from 2016 to 2020.
-I am a Senior Member of IEEE and served as Associate Editor for the IEEE Transactions on Wireless Communications from 2016 to 2021.
+I was an Assistant Professor in the School of Electrical and Computer Engineering at Purdue University, USA, from 2016 to 2020, and an Assistant Professor in the School of Electrical, Computer, and Energy Engineering at Arizona State University, USA, from 2021 to 2023.
+I am a Senior Member of IEEE.
+I currently serve as Associate Editor for the IEEE Transactions on Communications and served as Associate Editor for the IEEE Transactions on Wireless Communications from 2016 to 2021.

 My research focuses on the design and analysis of distributed wirelessly connected systems using methods from stochastic optimization and machine learning.